leewtai/leewtai.github.io/courses/data_mining/README.md

 #### - Homeworks (30%)
   - Late homeworks will receive 0 credit
+  - Homeworks will receive 0 credit if the code + write up is not submitted in both the .ipynb/.Rmd AND the knitted PDF or HTML form.
 #### - Projects (60%)
   - Late projects will be penalized by 50% for each day it's late.
   - Projects should be submitted on Canvas